MichaelAHood/real_estate_recommender/README.md

 ### Problem 3 - How does a given user value a house?
 This leads into the problem of how to choose which distance metric is best for a particular user so that the system can keep serving them relevant recommendations.
 To solve this problem, I framed the problem like an AB test.
 Instead of testing multiple versions of a webpage, I am testing multiple versions of suggesting housing recommendations.
 Additionally, I also show the same user multiple versions of "similar houses" using different distance metrics in the assumption that their feedback will provide enough data to learn which version of providing recommendations is best for them.

+In order to make sure that relevant recommendations are served while also determining which method of making recommendations is best, I decided to implement a greedy algorithm -- specifically the Bayesian Multi-Armed Bandit.

 ## How the recommedner works
 ![alt text](https://github.com/MichaelAHood/real_estate_recommender/blob/master/data/algorithm.png)

-In order to make sure that relevant recommendations are served

 Recommendations are shown two at a time and the user is able to pick the one they like best.
 The users choice is recorded and then used to update a probabilisitic "guess" of what measure of similarity is providing the best recommendations for that user.
 I am intent on the idea of only showing listings two at a time for one particular reason -- humans are notoriously bad at making value judgements from multiple choices when the number of choices exceeds four to five.
 We are, however, exceptionally good at making pairwise value comparisons.
 In general, people can quickly take a look at two things and tell you which is better or more preferable.
-The downside to this approach is that
+The downside to this approach is that the user may have to choose listings over a large number of iterations of the algorithm before a high degree of confidence is obtained for the best distance metric.

-The results are recorded and used to learn the users preference for certain types of homes.

 The recommendations are served based on a pair-wise similarity matrix that is computed using multiple custom distance metrics.
 Each distance metric corresponds to a preference for a certain type of house, e.g. spaciousness, walkability, etc.